Share:

 Opening Session

 The Opening Session takes place on the Sunday of the Meeting.
-Welcome addresses are given by the Congress President, the EBMT President, the Nurses Group President and the Patient Advocacy Committee Chair, followed by the newly appointed EBMT Honorary Members as well as Clinical Achievement Recognition.
-The Opening Session is concluded with the Keynote Lecture.
+Welcome addresses are given by the Congress President, the EBMT President, the Nurses Group President, and the Patient Advocacy Committee Chair, followed by the newly appointed EBMT Honorary Members as well as the Clinical Achievement Recognition awardees.
+The Opening Session concludes with the Keynote Lecture.

 Presidential Symposium